-Dato' Seri Ong Choo Hoon Dato' Dr. Ong Seng Soon Mardzukhi Bin Abu Bakar Ong Guat Beng Ong Seng Chye Saw Chin Eng Dato' Noordin Bin Md.
-Noor Teoh Siew Tin Dato' Mohd.
-Shariff Bin Ibrahim (Alternate Director to Mardzukhi Bin Abu Bakar, resigned on 13.3.15)
+Dato' Seri Ong Choo Hoon Dato' Dr. Ong Seng Soon Mardzukhi Bin Abu Bakar Dato' Ong Guat Beng Ong Seng Chye Saw Chin Eng Dato' Noordin Bin Md.
+Noor Teoh Siew Tin

 DIRECTORS' INTERESTS

 According to the Register of Directors' Shareholdings, the interests of the directors in office at the end of the financial year in shares and options over unissued shares in the Company and its related corporations during the financial year are as follows: